StigNygaard/lastfm-widgets/services/README.md

 ## Option 1: Deno KV or in-memory (both Deno Deploy compatible)

 The default proxy-cache implementation used when deploying this project is Deno KV.
 Implementation is in `proxy-api-kv.ts` and the cache state is held in a key-value database.
 Alternatively, you can choose to use in-memory cache, which is implemented in `proxy-api-mem.ts`.
 KV is generally to be preferred when possible, but there are monthly read and write limits for KV-values if you are hosting on, for example, Deno Deploy.
 And if the limits become a problem, the in-memory implementation is good to have as a fallback option.
+Notice, it might be [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the _ignorebots_ attribute on current versions of the widget (v1.11.0 or earlier).

 Also, KV is still considered an 'in development' technology.
 But it has existed for a while and seems reliable – at least for non-critical use.